Julian Lewis: Parliamentary career

 Lewis stood as the Conservative candidate in Swansea West at the 1983 general election, coming second with 36.6% of the vote behind the incumbent Labour MP Alan Williams.

 At the 1997 general election, Lewis was elected to Parliament as MP for New Forest East with 42.9% of the vote and a majority of 5,215.

 In August 2000, Lewis attacked Conservative defectors to Labour due to the party supporting Section 28, describing the "gay lobby" as supporting "propaganda promoting homosexuality" at the expense of taxpayers.

 Lewis was re-elected as MP for New Forest East at the 2001 general election with a decreased vote share of 42.4% and a decreased majority of 3,829.
 He was again re-elected at the 2005 general election, with an increased vote share of 48.6% and an increased majority of 6,551.

-Although Lewis was repeatedly listed as amongst the lowest-claiming MPs (ranked 566th out of 647 in 2008/09), The Sunday Telegraph alleged in May 2009 that he had tried to claim the £6,000 cost of a wooden floor in his second home.
+The Sunday Telegraph alleged in May 2009 that he had asked if he could claim the £6,000 cost of a wooden floor in his second home.
 He maintained that: "At no stage did I claim for the flooring and it did not cost the taxpayer a penny."
-A senior Commons official confirmed that, by seeking advice in advance about second home expenditure, he had acted "in accordance with best practice as recommended by this department" and that "it is not true that you attempted to claim £6,000 in expenses for a wooden floor at your second home".
+Lewis reported The Sunday Telegraph to the Press Complaints Commission who found in favour of the newspaper.

 At the 2010 general election, Lewis was again re-elected with an increased vote share of 52.8% and an increased majority of 11,307.

 With the creation of the Liberal-Conservative Coalition as a result of the election of a hung parliament in 2010, the post which he had shadowed (Minister for the Armed Forces) was allocated to the Liberal Democrat Defence spokesman, Nick Harvey MP.
 Lewis was appointed as a member of Parliament's Intelligence and Security Committee in September 2010.
 He has also been a vice-chairman of the Conservative Friends of Poland.

 Lewis has been described by The Daily Telegraph as "one of the most vigorous rightwingers in the Commons" and by The Guardian as the Conservative Party's "front bench terrier".
 He was one of the Frontbenchers and Backbenchers of the Year chosen by commentators on the ConservativeHome website, in December 2009 and December 2010 respectively.

 In February 2011, he strongly opposed, and was one of three Conservative MPs who voted against, Coalition plans to transfer heritage forests from public ownership to trusts.
 The plans were later disowned by the Government and abandoned.